StephenHuang3/raiinet/README.md

 # raiinet

-the game of raiinet in C++ for cs246 final project
+the game of RaIInet in C++ coded with object oriented programming principles for cs246 final project